Nephron: Bowman's capsule

 The Bowman's capsule, also called the glomerular capsule, surrounds the glomerulus.
 It is composed of a visceral inner layer formed by specialized cells called podocytes, and a parietal outer layer composed of simple squamous epithelium.
 Fluids from blood in the glomerulus are ultrafiltered through several layers, resulting in what is known as the filtrate.

 The filtrate next moves to the renal tubule, where it is further processed to form urine.
 The different stages of this fluid are collectively known as the tubular fluid.

 Renal tubule

-The renal tubule is long pipe like structure containing the tubular fluid filtered through the glomerulus.
-After passing through the renal tubule, the filtrate continues to the collecting duct system.
+The renal tubule is a continuous and long pipe-like structure containing the tubular fluid filtered through the glomerulus.
+The filtrate passing through the renal tubule ultimately ends at the collecting duct system.

 The components of the renal tubule are: